Net-Print Saves Paper and Trees Two Ways

 What about the trees?

-While we were looking at the numbers above, we took into account the fact that the CIT computer labs have been using 100% post-consumer recycled paper since 2002.
-Other busy printing locations using 100% post-consumer recycled paper include Mann, Olin, Kroch, and Uris libraries.
-Forty-six percent of all Net-Print jobs print on 100% post-consumer recycled paper today.
+While we were looking at the numbers above, we took into account the fact that the CIT computer labs have been using 100 percent post-consumer recycled paper since 2002.
+Other busy printing locations using 100 percent post-consumer recycled paper include Mann, Olin, Kroch, and Uris libraries.
+Forty-six percent of all Net-Print jobs print on 100 percent post-consumer recycled paper today.

 We would like to encourage all departments using Net-Print to consider adding ID card readers in order to save paper.